alphagov/transformation-dashboard/_posts/2000-01-08-rural-support.markdown

 next-steps: |
   - Invite more farmers and landowners to participate in the private beta
-  - Prepare for Digital by Default Service Standard assessment before releasing the public beta
+  - Prepare for Digital by Default Service Standard assessment in November before moving to public beta

 screengrabs: